raclettejs/raclette-docs/docs/examples/recipes/readingDataFromTheServer.md

 ## Context

-Will teach you how to declare a route and how to read data from it
+Will teach you how to declare a data type and it's route and how to read data from it.

 ## Prerequisites